tt-bot-dev/tt.bot/README.md

 # tt.bot
-tt.bot is a bot with aim for moderation and fun, made in [Eris](https://github.com/abalabahaha/eris).
+tt.bot is a bot with aim for moderation and fun, made in [Eris](https://github.com/abalabahaha/eris).<br>
+This bot uses some pieces of code from [blargbot](https://github.com/ratismal/blargbot), so here come the credits.

 # Features
 <span style="color:red">The bot is being rewritten, so it lacks features it had before.</span>